Cookieless World

 Analyze your current toolkit and identify anything reliant on third-party cookies

 This will enable you to figure out which solutions are worth phasing out, and help you understand what new solutions you will need to bring in to replace them.
-For example, for regular targeting (used in branding campaigns) you might decide to take advantage of contextual targeting solutions, instead of behavioral ones.
+Additionally, you should assess the compatibility of existing tools with emerging technologies and privacy-centric alternatives to ensure a seamless transition.

 Increase the role of first-party data